Skip to Main Content

 Direct PLUS loans for grad students have higher interest rates than other federal loan options.
 Grad PLUS loans currently have an interest rate of 9.08% for the 2024-2025 academic year.
 That compares with 8.08% for Direct Unsubsidized loans for graduate students.
 All federal student loan rates are fixed and remain the same during repayment.

-Grad PLUS loans also come with higher loan fees, which currently stand at 4.228% of the loan amount, compared with 1.057% Direct Unsubsidized graduate student loans.
+Grad PLUS loans also come with higher loan fees, which currently stand at 4.228% of the loan amount, compared with 1.057% for Direct Unsubsidized graduate student loans.

 Reinke notes that these factors can significantly increase costs, and says it's best to turn to other options first.

 “Always go out and get the Direct Unsubsidized Loans first because they're cheaper,” he says.
 “However, you can only get $20,500 of that per year.
 And it also depends on how much you took out for undergrad because there's a cap on it.
-So once you've maxed that out, that's when you go to Grad PLUS loans.”
+So once you've maxed that out, that's when you go to grad PLUS loans.”

 How to apply for a grad PLUS loan

-To apply for Grad PLUS loans, you need to submit two applications:
+To apply for grad PLUS loans, you need to submit two applications:

 1. The Free Application for Federal Student Aid or FAFSA.